 (Cabinet Member with Special Responsibility Councillor Matthews)

-Report of the Director for Communities and the Environment
+Report of Director for Communities and the Environment and the Chief Finance Officer

 The options, options analysis, including risk assessment and officer preferred option, were set out in the report as follows:

-Councillor Matthews proposed, seconded by Councillor Caroline Jackson:-
+Councillor Caroline Jackson proposed, seconded by Councillor Hamilton-Cox:-

 “That the recommendations, as set out in the report, be approved.”